explainers-by-googlers/cross-origin-storage/README.md

 };
 ```

+### Handling multiple files

+`requestFileHandle()` operates on one file at a time.
+For concurrent requests across multiple files and per-file error handling, see the [FAQ on why the API is singular](#why-does-the-api-use-requestfilehandle-singular-rather-than-requestfilehandles-plural).

 ### Web sustainability

 In the context of [evaluating carbon emissions in digital data usage](https://websitesustainability.com/cache/files/research23.pdf), current methodologies predominantly utilize a [kilowatt-hour (kWh) per gigabyte (GB) framework](https://sustainablewebdesign.org/estimating-digital-emissions/) to estimate the operational energy intensity of data transmission and storage.
 This approach provides the following energy consumption benchmarks: